Yonas-Assefa/overengineered-todo/README.md

 - **Database**: MySQL **or** PostgreSQL (You can use an ORM eg. Prisma)
 - **Language**: **TypeScript** (for both frontend and backend)

-You’ll be working with a simple task management system based on a database schema we’ve defined for you below.
+You'll be working with a simple task management system based on a database schema we've defined for you below.

 ---

 ## 🗃️ Database Structure

-You’ll start with a database named `task-database` with two base tables:
+You'll start with a database named `task-database` with two base tables:

 ### `collections`